When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 - money-back guarantee

-Those are all our Reasons to Believe, kind of in order of priority.
+Those are in order of priority.

 And then you can have your icons and your logos and then you can have your founder’s story.